 Step 4: Build a client base.

-- Participate in community events.
+- Participate in community events to connect with locals.

 Here are some additional prospecting tips to generate more real estate leads.